 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through of provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our Online-safety and PSHE lessons.
 Whether it be through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 Part of our school ethos and behaviour policy has revolved around our school values such as ‘Respect’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
 These assemblies, PSHCE lessons and the values promote respect for others and this is reiterated through the work in the playground, classroom, learning skills and on the sports field, as well as our behaviour policy.

-Our whole school value of ‘Respect’ ensures tolerance of those who have different faiths and beliefs.
-This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
-Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHCE.
+Our whole school value of ‘Respect’ ensures tolerance of all members of the school community.
+This is achieved through enhancing pupils' understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
+Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.
 Members of different faiths or religions, including parents, are encouraged to share their knowledge to enhance learning within classes and the school.